COSMETIC SURGERY CLAIMS IRELAND

-When things go wrong during a cosmetic surgery procedure, the consequences for the patient can be devastating, not just physically but emotionally and financially as well.
+When things go wrong during a cosmetic surgery procedure, the results for the patient can be devastating, not just physically but emotionally and financially as well.

-While nothing can make up for the distress caused by a wrongful procedure, if you have suffered at the hands of a negligent cosmetic surgeon, you may be entitled to bring a claim through a solicitor.
+While nothing can make up for the distress caused by a wrongful procedure, you may be entitled to bring a claim through a solicitor.

 Today, cosmetic surgery is more than just a tummy tuck or a breast implant.
 This procedure is being done to reduce, increase and improve various parts of the body and as the scope of this type of surgery widens, so has the potential for different types of claims.